adwitiyashukla/gridpulse/README.md

 pytest -v --cov=gridpulse
 ```

-The suite runs with **no network access and no API keys**, against a synthetic grid
+The suite runs with no network access and no API keys, against a synthetic grid
 built to mirror real physics: daily and weekly cycles, an annual temperature cycle,
 a V-shaped demand response and gaussian noise.
 Coverage includes the SQL security
 guard, temporal leakage audits on every feature family, metric correctness, and an